 Extract of story of 1912 walk from Plymouth to Exeter by journalist posing as a tramp and staying in workhouses.
-Edited and introduced by John Heal.
+Transcribed by John Heal.

 In 1912 a local journalist walked from Plymouth to Exeter, posing as an ordinary tramp, and staying in the casual wards of the Workhouses on route.
 His experiences were published in four parts: "A night in the Plymouth Tramp Ward, Plymouth to Tavistock; Tavistock to Okehampton; and Okehampton, Crediton and Exeter".
 The reader should remember that the articles were written over 100 years ago, so some of the language does not meet the politically correct standards of today.
 The first part is printed below and the others will follow on a regular basis.